Year Two

 Spelling, punctuation and grammar:

-• To identify word classes: noun, adjective, verb and adverb.
+- To identify word classes: nouns and adjective.

 Mathematics: